Is Emotional Energy the Currency of Personal Power?

 As human beings, we are constantly looking for ways to get emotionally charged up because that is what makes us feel alive.
-Our emotions provide us with evidence about where we stand about our needs and drives.
+Our emotions provide us with evidence about where we stand regarding our needs and drives.
 They give us information about how much or how little we are getting of what we want in life, and they let us know whether our approach to getting these needs met is working.
 We feel powerless when our emotional needs go unmet and like royalty when they’re met.

 When there’s a buzz of emotional energy coursing through us, it feels like everything is possible.
 It doesn’t matter if it’s negative or positive; anything that increases our emotional charge will make us feel more empowered.
 When our emotional energy is high, we tend to feel more powerful because it’s easier for us to take intense action that aligns with who we want to be and how we want to show up in the world.